-During Q4 2011, Olympus continued mining production from trial stoping and underground exploration developments.
+During the quarter ended June 30, 2012, Olympus continued mining production from trial stoping and underground exploration developments.
 The historic resource has not been impaired by this production because the production to date is small and predominantly external to the CRM resource boundaries.
 Depth considerations effectively preclude resource drilling from surface, but it is anticipated sufficient data will become available from underground drilling and exploratory headings to enable a new NI 43-101 compliant estimate to be prepared, which will allow an application for an extended mining license.